Use HELIX

 How HELIX fits your runtime

-HELIX supplies the method and artifact discipline.
-Your runtime supplies the mechanics: agent dispatch, work tracking, review, and evidence capture.
+HELIX supplies the document patterns and review rules.
+Your runtime, meaning the tool doing the work, supplies agent dispatch, work tracking, review, and evidence capture.

 - Manual.
 You ask an agent to create or review specific HELIX artifacts, then decide what to accept.

 - Runtime-assisted.
-Your agent invokes the HELIX alignment/planning skill before creating work items or changing code.
+Your agent invokes the HELIX skill before creating work items or changing code.

 - Integrated.
 A runtime such as DDx wraps HELIX artifacts with a tracker, queue, execution harness, and evidence model.